 The LSPS was prepared in accordance with clause 3.9 of the Environmental Planning and Assessment Act 1979 (the EP&A Act).
 It gives effect to the NSW Government’s state-wide and regional planning priorities, including directions and actions of A Metropolis of Three Cities 2016-2036 (Region Plan) and the Eastern City District Plan 2016-2036 (District Plan).

 Download and read the plan and the supporting strategies:

 The Review sets a vision for the future of the shopping strip, consolidates the outcomes of the community engagement that has been undertaken, and establishes a desired future character for the area, potential improvement to public space and also amendments to Council’s planning controls.

 For more information please refer to our Victoria Road Urban Design Review page on Collaborate Canada Bay.

 The Five Dock Town Centre Urban Design Study provides a bold and exciting vision for Five Dock and seeks to ensure that the centre continues to provide a strong focus for the community, is a better place to live and work, creates improved opportunities for investment, is easy to get around and provides an enhanced built environment.

-The Strategy identified eight precincts to accommodate a diversity of land uses and densities, supported by a range of active and public transport.
-The vision is to transform Parramatta Road into a high quality multi-use corridor with improved transport choices, better amenity and balanced growth of housing and jobs.
+The purpose of the Strategy is to transform Parramatta Road into a high-quality multi-use corridor with improved transport choices, better amenities and balanced growth of housing and jobs.

 A number of industrial sites within the Concord West Precinct have been identified for potential rezoning for predominantly residential purposes.